-Earlier this year, the Portuguese government proposed Portugal Golden real estate investment changes, which would have blocked investors from buying properties in Lisbon and Porto from March 2021.
+Earlier this year, the Portuguese government proposed Portugal Golden visa real estate investment changes, which would have blocked investors from buying properties in Lisbon and Porto from March 2021.

 While these changes were postponed in June 2020 due to the ongoing COVID-19 pandemic, this might not be the case for much longer.

 Earlier this month, the Portuguese authorities entered talks to decide whether to pass this legislation in early 2021.
 If the legislation is rolled out, expats wishing to obtain legal residency in the country by investing in real estate will only be able to invest in the ‘low density’ rural areas of Portugal instead of larger cities.

 While the proposed measures won’t completely derail the Portugal Golden Visa Program, they will significantly limit international investors’ options to make a property investment in the thriving urban cities.

 These proposed changes do not apply to the fund investment option or other investment routes of the Golden Visa program.
 The changes will exclusively focus on the purchase of real estate to the amount of €500K or €350k for urban rehabilitation.
 Applicants already enrolled in the program will not be impacted by this change.
 If approved by the government, the new measure will only come into effect after the decree comes into force (most likely early 2021).

 What the experts on Portugal Golden Visa have to say

 The Portugal Golden Visa program is one of the most popular residency by investment schemes in Europe.
 Launched in 2012, investors can obtain residency permits for themselves and their families provided that they make a qualifying investment in real estate.